We’re going to look at the runaway baby carriage trope in film and find some real-life examples. So set the brakes and let’s get started!

-So I did a search for “runaway baby carriage, baby pram, baby stroller, and baby buggy” on Newspaper Archive and found two actual stories (as opposed to tv guide summaries) featuring “runaway” and some version of a baby carriage– one in Southwall England in 1997 and one in Brooklyn in 1944– and both involved a runaway horse hitting a parked baby carriage and in both cases the babies were fine.
+So I did a search for “runaway baby carriage, baby pram, baby stroller, and baby buggy” on Newspaper Archive and found two actual stories (as opposed to tv guide summaries) featuring “runaway” and some version of a baby carriage: one in Southwall England in 1997 and one in Brooklyn in 1944.
+But both involved a runaway horse hitting a parked baby carriage and in both cases the babies were fine.
 Based on this it would seem that the cases of a runaway carriage are either so few or the risk so minor that they don’t make the news.

-However, more recently, possibly due to the number of cameras or rise of social media to share stories, I’ve found many more cases:
+However, more recently, possibly due to the number of cameras or the rise of social media to share stories, I’ve found many more cases:

-In 2012, in Seattle a runaway stroller crossed an intersection as it passed in front of a dump truck, the driver of which stopped in the intersection to block traffic as he jumped out to stop the stroller and woman ran from her front yard to grab it as it hit the curb and began tipping.
+In 2012, in Seattle, a runaway stroller crossed an intersection as it passed in front of a dump truck, the driver of which stopped in the intersection to block traffic as he jumped out to stop the stroller and the woman ran from her front yard to grab it as it hit the curb and began tipping.
 The baby inside: having a great time.

 Also in 2012, John Clanton of Zephyrhills, Florida was visiting Rochester NY with his family so two of the children could have specialist eye procedures.
-He decided to take two of his other children, 8 year old twins the family adopted from Ukraine who had developmental delays, for a walk in the double stroller.
+He decided to take two of his other children, 8-year-old twins the family adopted from Ukraine who had developmental delays, for a walk in the double stroller.
 He only looked away for a moment and the stroller got away from him, rolling into the Erie canal and sinking with the children strapped inside.
 The dad dove in, grabbed the stroller and pulled it up, holding the children in the stroller above the water until help arrived.
 Both children required CPR, Sam recovered quickly while his sister, Selah, required four months in the hospital.

 In 2014, in Brookline Mass.
 Rebecca was out jogging when she saw a double stroller containing a toddler and a preschooler roll into the reservoir, as a trained lifeguard she jumped in and rescued the children.
 In this case, the mother of the children had stopped to chat to a friend and forgot to set the brake then had her back turned to it as it began rolling.
-In a panic one of the chatting women jumped into the reservoir to help, only she couldn’t swim so Rebecca had three to rescue in the end– it certainly sounds like a comedy of errors– fortunately everyone got out safe.
+In a panic one of the chatting women jumped into the reservoir to help, only she couldn’t swim so Rebecca had three to rescue in the end– it certainly sounds like a comedy of errors.
+Fortunately, everyone got out safe.

 In July of 2019, a mother in East Liverpool Ohio was walking her baby when she tripped and lost her hold on the stroller, the stroller rolled down the hill to an intersection where another woman bolted from her porch to stop the stroller before it got hit by a vehicle.

-And last August, a mother lost control of a stroller while hiking in Arkansas, she thought she had the breaks on but when the stroller started rolling down hill the mother broke her ankle in an attempt to catch up to it before it fell 40ft down an embankment above Lake Atlanta, getting caught on a tree before going into the water.
-The 22 month-old’s only injury was a bloody nose.
+And last August, a mother lost control of a stroller while hiking in Arkansas, she thought she had the breaks on but when the stroller started rolling downhill the mother broke her ankle in an attempt to catch up to it before it fell 40ft down an embankment above Lake Atlanta, getting caught on a tree before going into the water.
+The 22-month-old’s only injury was a bloody nose.

-And with an eye to the future: strollers that automatically follow the caregiver or have self-driving technology to know when to stop… assuming that the rise of the robots doesn’t start with the robots wheeling our young, that kind of technology could be the death knell of the runaway stroller trope.
+And with an eye to the future: strollers that automatically follow the caregiver or have self-driving technology to know when to stop.
+Assuming that the rise of the robots doesn’t start with the robots wheeling our young, that kind of technology could be the death knell of the runaway stroller trope.
 But considering that smart strollers will become ubiquitous far sooner than universally accessible infrastructure, I hope these strollers are equipped to handle stairs because even with the brakes on, gravity will win.

-So, if you’re going to use a stroller/pram/buggy/carriage remember to set the brake whenever you stop, consider using a tether if you will be using the stroller in a steep area, and pay attention to the stroller when baby is in it, and for you writers– find an alternative way of introducing suspense and/or the hero, m’kay?
+So, if you’re going to use a stroller/pram/buggy/carriage remember to set the brake whenever you stop, consider using a tether if you will be using the stroller in a steep area, and pay attention to the stroller when baby is in it, and for you writers, find an alternative way of introducing suspense and/or the hero, m’kay?